 - L-Glutamine – 1x capsule

-Personally, I need a good multivitamin supplement, but don’t need the extras this contains; like creatine, l-glutamine etc. The same company who make Athletic Pure Pack also make a multivitamin called Pure Encapsulations – O.N.E.
+For those who want a multivitamin, but don’t necessarily need the extras, Pure Encapsulations also make a multi called O.N.E.
 It is used by Joe’s regular guest Dr Rhonda Patrick.
-For more discusison on O.N.E see this post on Dr Rhonda Patrick’s supplements.
+For more discussion on O.N.E see this post on Dr Rhonda Patrick’s supplements.

 Omega-3 Fish Oil